Shohail-Ismail/COM1008-HTML-Project/README.md

 # Testing and Limitations

-Testing has been done on the website and limitations identified, with these viewable through the 'Testing' section in the website.
+Testing has been done on the website and some limitations identified, with these viewable through the 'Testing' section in the website.

+Some hyperlinks may not work due to expired ShortURL links.

 # Running the program